judka-uriel/uriel-book/uriel_en.md

 it is said: “Do not uncover the nakedness of your sister, daughter of your father or daughter of your mother”, i.e., descent through the father and mother are equated.
-The same equality of father and mother is in Devarim [27:22](https://www.sefaria.org/Deuteronomy.27.22): "Cursed be he who lies with his sister, the daughter of his father or the daughter of his mother".
+The same equality of father and mother is in Devarim [27:22](https://www.sefaria.org/Deuteronomy.27.22): “Cursed be he who lies with his sister, the daughter of his father or the daughter of his mother”.
 Also in Vayikra [18:11](https://www.sefaria.org/Leviticus.18.11):
 “Do not uncover the nakedness of the daughter of your father's wife — she is your father's offspring, she is your sister”, i.e., through